andrewzn69/emacs/README.md

 ## Per-machine settings

 Copy `local.example.el` to `local.el`.
-It is git-ignored and loads last.
+It is git-ignored and loads before the modules, so its values win over module defaults.
 Use it for font size, your org notes folder, or turning a module off on one machine.

 ## Where things live